gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-MIPNetworkDiscoveryStatus.md

 ## DESCRIPTION

-The **Get-MIPNetworkDiscoveryStatus** cmdlet returns the current status of the Azure Information Protection Network Discovery service for each network scan job.
+The **Get-MIPNetworkDiscoveryStatus** cmdlet returns the current status of the Network Discovery service for each network scan job.

 Network Discovery network scan jobs enable Azure Information Protection administrators to scan specific IP addresses or ranges for risky repositories to add to scan further with content scan jobs.